erxes/erxes/README.md

 * **Lead Scoring:** Identify and Target Sales-Ready Leads.
 * **Shared Team Inbox:** Communicate faster and easier with your customers via one truly omnichannel platform.
 Combine real-time client and team communication with in-app messaging, live chat, email and form, so your customers can reach you however and wherever they want.
 * **Messenger:** Talk to Your Customers in Continuous Omnichannel Conversations.
 Enable businesses to capture every single customer feedback and communicate in real-time.
 You can educate your customers through knowledge-base from the erxes Messenger.
-* **Knowledgebase:** Create Help Articles for Customer Self-service.
+* **Knowledge base:** Create Help Articles for Customer Self-service.
 Educate both your customers, and staff by creating a help center related to your brands, products and services to reach a higher level of satisfaction.
 * **Task Management:** Work More Collaboratively and Get More Done.
 Save time, manage your projects, monitor your team and increase your productivity in just a few clicks.
 Erxes helps to turn chaos into clarity and make everything perfect.
 ## Documentation
   * <a href="https://docs.erxes.io/installation/docker">Install erxes</a> <br>